Tom Anderson (footballer)

-Having been associated with Burnley from the age of seven, he turned professional at the club in May 2012.
-He spent the first half of the 2012–13 season on loan at Barrow, and had a brief stay on loan at Hyde in the second half of the campaign.
+Having been associated with Burnley from the age of seven, he became a professional at the club in May 2012.
+He spent the first half of the 2012–13 season on loan at Barrow and had a brief stay on loan at Hyde in the second half of the campaign.
 He joined FC Halifax Town and Lincoln City on loan in November 2013 and September 2014 respectively, before making his debut in the English Football League on loan at Carlisle United in November 2014.
-He spent the second half of the 2015–16 season and the whole of the 2016–17 campaign on loan at Chesterfield.
-He joined Port Vale on loan for the first half of the 2017–18 season, and then was loaned to Doncaster Rovers for the second half of the season, before he joined Doncaster Rovers permanently in May 2018.
+He spent the second half of the 2015–16 season and the 2016–17 campaign on loan at Chesterfield.
+He joined Port Vale on loan for the first half of the 2017–18 season and was then loaned to Doncaster Rovers for the second half of the season before he joined Doncaster Rovers permanently in May 2018.
+He won the League Two title with the club at the end of the 2024–25 season and then signed with Shrewsbury Town.

 Career

 Burnley

 Anderson started his career in the Centre of Excellence at Burnley, joining the club as a seven-year-old.
 He progressed through the Centre of Excellence and went on to join the under-18 side, signing a two-year scholarship in the summer of 2010.
-He was captain of the Burnley side that reached the semi-finals of the 2011–12 FA Youth Cup, however he missed the tail end of the season due to a bout of Infectious mononucleosis.
+He was captain of the Burnley side that reached the semi-finals of the 2011–12 FA Youth Cup, however, he missed the tail end of the season due to a bout of Infectious mononucleosis.
 In May 2012, on completion of his scholarship he signed his first professional contract on a one-year deal.